 In order to accommodate our students’ service animals, we have a volunteer registry for the animals.
 Students who own service animals will not be on the database for students requiring accommodations unless they also require additional accommodations.
 This registry is for your animals and you do not have to provide documentation of disability.
 The animals must fit the definition of a service animal.
 The purpose of this registry is to inform your instructors that you will have an animal in class with you.
 All animals must follow the county regulations and be licensed and have their shots.
 Your dog must be under your control while they are on campus and you are expected to clean up after your animal.

-Please contact Rosetta Berry, Manager of Disability Services, at email@example.com or call at (606) 451–6706 if you wish to register your animal.
+Please contact Angela Swim, Manager of Disability Services, at email@example.com or call at (606) 451–6706 if you wish to register your animal.
 Provide your student ID number and your name so we may obtain your schedule.
 Please let us know the breed of your dog.
 Thank you for registering with us.

 Items we are unauthorized to provide are listed below.
 We recommend contacting the Office of Vocational Rehabilitation in Kentucky for assistance with these needs.
 They can be reached at:

 - Equipment for the personal use

 - Personal assistants for personal needs